finalburnneo/FBNeo/src/burner/libretro/README.md

 We don't provide links for roms.
 Google is your friend.

 ### Game XXX is not launching, why ?
-It is either not supported or you have a bad rom.
+It is either not supported or you have a bad rom, your logs will give you more details.
 Build a valid romset with clrmamepro as said above.
 There is also a few games marked as not working, try one of their clones.

 ### Game XXX has graphical glitches, why ?